 Course No. LLC 392 Credits: 3.0

-Faculty Shelley Bloomfield Costa
+Faculty Shelley Costa Bloomfield

 Fiction is the sustained application of the literary artist's imagination to the observation of life, and writing it well requires a vision of what's true in the story before it ever reaches the page.
 Fiction Writing provides the student with the opportunity to write short fiction, discuss technique, study master storytellers, and critique one another's work.
 Some weekly topics in writing technique take up the issues of narrative structure, clear meaning, turning story into plot, scene content and scene break, dialogue, conflict and tension, the power of point of view, the revelation of character, and rewriting.
 Over the course of the term, students work on three pieces of fiction.
 Fulfills Humanities/Cultural Studies distribution requirement.
 Creative Writing Concentration course.

-Assistant Director of Continuing Education + Community Outreach
+Assistant Director, Continuing Education + Community Outreach

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.